Impact on health

 Air purifiers

-An air purification device is a system that captures and/or inactivates the contaminants (microorganisms, fine particles, etc.) present in the air.
-It then provides air that is decontaminated and, therefore, potentially purified of pollutants (such as fine particles).
+An air purification system captures and/or inactivates the contaminants (microorganisms, fine particles, etc.) present in the air.
+It provides air that is decontaminated and, therefore, purified of pollutants (such as fine particles).

 Why is the use of an air purifier recommended?

-The use of air purification systems, in addition to ventilation, further reduces the risk of contamination.
+The use of air purification systems, in addition to ventilation and limiting sources of pollution, further reduces the risk of contamination.

-In some places, it might be easier to install an air purification system as installing a ventilation system would require significant renovation work.
-The use of an air purification system is then recommended, as it will significantly improve indoor air quality while waiting for the possible subsequent installation of a ventilation system.
+In some places, it may be easier to install an air purification system because installing a ventilation system would require major renovation work.
+Air purification systems reduce the presence of certain pollutants.
+Their use is therefore recommended as a way of significantly improving indoor air quality, pending the possible installation of a ventilation system at a later date.
+Air purification is therefore an option for ensuring healthier indoor air by reducing the pollutants present.

 If I use an air purifier, do I also need to install a ventilation system?